JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 | `memnew<T>(args...)`               | `new T (args...)`      |
 | `memdelete(ptr)`                   | `delete ptr`           |

 The user should uses allocation functions provided by Luna SDK instead of those provided by C++ std. `DemoApp` will contain all states and logics for our demo program.
-The created `DempApp` instance then will be assigned to a global variable `g_app`, and will be deleted by `memdelete` when the program exits.
+The created `DempApp` instance will then be stored as a variable `app` with `UniquePtr<DemoApp>` type, which is a smart pointer that will delete the pointing object automatically when expired.

 `DemoApp` has three functions: `init`, `update` and `is_closed`.
 The `init` function initializes the program, and reports errors if the initialization is failed; the `update` function updates the program state and renders the image at every frame; the `is_exiting` function checks whether the program is exiting.
 We will implement these three methods in the following sections.